Frequently Asked Questions - Performance

 What should staff expect from their manager?

-We ask that all staff talk with your manager about the schedule for your first formal check-in meeting.
-Then, get ready by familiarizing yourself with the standardized questions so you can organize your part of the conversation.
-Focus on what you want to share with your manager, what you want to ask them, and what - if any - support you need.
+If needed, ask your manager to schedule your check-in meeting.
+Then, get ready by familiarizing yourself with the 6 Check-in Questions so you can be prepared for your part of the conversation.
+Focus on what you want to share with your manager, what you want to ask from them, and what, if any, support you need.
 These conversations are intended to be two-way, so feel empowered to work with your manager in setting the agenda.
+You should also be prepared to discuss your goals going forward - do existing goals need updating, or are there new goals to include?

-Campus is offering a Growing as a Coach training to all managers.
-This is designed to enable managers to build essential skills for generating meaningful conversations, including how to ask powerful questions and to listen deeply.
+All managers and supervisors should take the Berkeley People Management (BPM) Growing as a Coach.
+This course is designed to enable managers to build essential coaching skills for generating meaningful conversations, including how to ask powerful questions and to listen deeply.
+The Cal Coaching Network is also a great resource for managers to gain coaching skills.

 What are the primary challenges of check-in conversations?

 The biggest challenge is creating a new mindset around performance.
-The Berkeley People & Culture team is focusing heavily in change support to help units take ownership of the new check-in process.
-Through resources and trainings, everyone can have a better understanding of Achieve Together, in which employees welcome ongoing feedback, act upon it, and offer their own ideas for their growth and development.
+Through resources and trainings, everyone can have a better understanding of Achieve Together in which employees welcome ongoing feedback, act upon it, and offer their own ideas for their growth and development.

-Another major opportunity for Achieve Together is the incorporation of Inclusion & Belonging as a performance indicator for all employees and managers/supervisors.
+Achieve Together incorporates Inclusion & Belonging as an Achievement Criteria and outlines behavioral anchors for the Achievement Criteria at the Needs Attention, Well Done, and Stand Out level.
 Upholding inclusive behaviors leads to a workplace in which we can all feel like we belong, and ultimately drive UC Berkeley to greater heights through our support of one another's identities and cultures.
+Check out the short video explaining the Inclusion and Belonging Achievement criteria.

 Achievement Criteria